Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Armor

 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
-PCs can buy Protective Clothing which provides 1 point of armor, but occupies one inventory slot and is destroyed when the PC is critically wounded.
+PCs can buy Heavy Leather Clothing which provides 1 point of armor, but occupies two inventory slots and is destroyed when the PC is critically wounded.

 ### Healing